resivalex/budgeting-app/web/src/components/TransactionForm/README.md

 **UTC/local time conversion** — datetimes are stored in UTC; `TransactionFormContainer` converts to local time on load and back to UTC on save.

 **Mobile fullscreen overlays** — dropdown and suggestion fields use `FullscreenOverlay` on mobile (≤768px) to render options in a portal-based fullscreen panel, avoiding viewport overflow issues.
+The overlay uses the Visual Viewport API (`window.visualViewport`) to resize when the software keyboard opens, keeping content fully visible.
+Fields requiring explicit confirmation show a floating circular confirm button (FAB) at the bottom-right.
 Desktop retains inline `react-select` and `SuggestingInput` components.